kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- Multiple Validation projects, such as initial validation, change validation, and revalidation, can be created for one system or equipment asset.
+- Multiple Validation projects, such as initial validation, change validation, and revalidation, can be created for a single system or equipment asset.
-- The same user can participate under a different role in each project.
+- The same user can participate in different roles across projects.
-- `app_user` and `role` are global reference data, while `project_member` represents the user's actual role assignment within a specific project.
+- `app_user` and `role` are global reference data, while `project_member` represents the actual role assignment within a specific project.

 ---